I head up Bates Wells’ in-house team of specialist trade mark lawyers.

 My work encompasses checking new names and brands are available to use, and protecting new brands via trade mark registration.
 We also specialise in dispute resolution – if someone treads on your toes, we’ll do all we can to fix things without incurring the cost, and possible adverse publicity, of formal legal action.

 I help businesses and charities of all kinds, from start-ups to world-famous institutions.
 We’ve a super-specialisation in working with INGOs to secure control of their brand in their ‘field’ territories, and work with networks of local contacts throughout Africa, China and the Indian sub-continent.
-I’ve been at Bates Wells for over a decade and know the non-profit world – and the challenges you face – inside-out.
+I’ve been at Bates Wells for over fifteen years and know the non-profit world – and the challenges you face – inside-out.

 My current and past clients include organizations as diverse as the organizing committees of various Olympic and Paralympic Games, Unilever, Sightsavers, Nokia, Shelter, Adidas, GlaxoSmithKline, Samaritans, the Children’s Society, the charitable organizations of members of the Royal Family, and many others.

-I love talking about my work (and I am nothing like as scary as I look in my profile picture!) and am always happy to have free initial conversation with new people.
+I love talking about my work and am always happy to have free initial conversation with new people.